The Angantyr model for Heavy-Ion Collisions in PYTHIA8: Introduction

-As discussed in ref.~\cite{Bierlich:2016smv}, taking averages over target nucleon states is enough for calculations of cross sections and the number of wounded nucleons in \pA\ collisions, provided diffractively excited nucleons are also counted as wounded nucleons.
-For a generalisation to \AA\ collisions it is, however, necessary to also take into account individual fluctuations in both projectile and target nucleons.
+As discussed in \citeref{Bierlich:2016smv}, taking averages over target nucleon states is enough for calculations of cross sections and the number of wounded nucleons in \pA\ collisions, \emph{provided} diffractively excited nucleons are also counted as wounded nucleons.
+For a generalisation to \AA\ collisions it is, however, necessary to take into account individual fluctuations in both projectile and target nucleons.
+As far as we know, \angantyr is the first model where this condition is satisfied.